kgiszczak/retype/README.md

 ### Full control

-If you want to have full control of what is replaced you can initialize this plugin with callback function.
+If you want to have full control over what is replaced you can initialize this plugin with callback function.
 For example to wrap every occurance of words `foo`, `bar` or `baz` with a span element you can use:

 ```javascript